 How to reach Hampi

-You can opt for a train or bus journey to visit Hampi in which case your nearest stop will be Hospet (13 km away).
-Government buses run from Hospet to Hampi every half an hour, so traveling is not all that tricky.
-In fact many tourists (even international travelers) often take this mode.
+You can opt for a train or bus journey to Hampi in which case your nearest stop will be Hospet (13 km away).
+Government buses run from Hospet to Hampi every half an hour.

 How did we get there:

 We chose to drive down to Hampi with our vehicle.
 This took us 12 hours from Mumbai and we arrived late in the evening.
-We chose to skip night driving for daylight safety.
-Also we find it a better deal to drive during the day and sleep the night off rather than drive all night and feel tired the next morning in which case you sometimes compromise on sightseeing.
+We generally prefer to drive during the day and sleep the night off rather than drive all night and feel tired the next morning in which case you sometimes compromise on sightseeing.

-There is no non-vegetarian food available within the boundaries of Hampi.
+No non-vegetarian food is available within the boundaries of Hampi.
 Hospet is your bet for non-vegetarian meals.

-The locals may understand English and Hindi, but don’t expect them to converse fluently in these languages.
+The locals may understand English and Hindi, but don’t expect them to converse fluently.
 Kannada still remains their dominant language.

 Hospet, since better developed has good hotel amenities compared to Hampi.
-There are many options like Mega Inn, Pai Residency and Lodge and Hotel Shanbaug International.
-If you want to stay in Hampi, there are few basic lodges like Mayura Bhuvaneshwari which is a centrally located Government guest house.
+There are many options like Mega Inn, Pai Residency and Hotel Shanbaug International.
+If you want to stay in Hampi, there are a few basic lodges like Mayura Bhuvaneshwari which is a centrally located Government guest house.

-We chose Pai Residency in Hospet for being offered a reasonable deal on a Family room with a/c (check with the hotel for updated prices).
+We chose Pai Residency in Hospet for a reasonable deal on a Family room with a/c.

 Getaway from Hampi

 We decided to combine this trip with Goa.
-So, after our stay in Hampi we drove onwards (Obviously not without getting our silencer repaired while in Hospet).
+So, after our stay in Hampi we drove onward (Obviously not without getting our silencer repaired while in Hospet).